questdb/documentation/documentation/reference/function/window.md

   - Support time-based intervals (e.g., '1h', '5m')

 ### Exclusion behavior

 - Using `EXCLUDE CURRENT ROW` with frame end at `CURRENT ROW`:
   - Automatically adjusts end boundary to `1 PRECEDING`
   - Ensures consistent results across queries

-### Window-only function restrictions
-- Always require ORDER BY clause
-- Cannot be used in:
-  - WHERE clauses
-  - GROUP BY clauses
-  - Window function arguments
-- Do not support frame clauses

 ### Performance considerations

 - ROWS frames typically perform better than RANGE frames for large datasets
 - Partitioning can improve performance by processing smaller chunks of data
 - Consider index usage when ordering by timestamp columns